Denoiser-based projections for 2-D super-resolution multi-reference alignment: Conclusion

-where $X$ is the 3-D structure to be recovered, $R_\omega$ represents an unknown 3-D rotation by some angle $\omega\in SO(3)$, and $T$ is a fixed, linear tomographic projection.
+Single-particle cryo-EM is an increasingly popular technology for high-resolution structure determination of biological molecules~\cite{bendory2020single,Zhao2023Computational}.
+The cryo-EM reconstruction problem is to estimate a 3-D structure (the electrostatic potential map of the molecule of interest) from multiple observations of the form $y = T R_\omega X + \e$, where $X$ is the 3-D structure to be recovered, $R_\omega$ represents an unknown 3-D rotation by some angle $\omega\in SO(3)$, and $T$ is a fixed, linear tomographic projection.
 The noise level is typically very high.
 The SR-MRA problem~\eqref{eq:model_1} can be interpreted as a toy model of the cryo-EM problem, where the image plays the role of the 3-D structure, and the 2-D translations and the sampling operator $P$ replace, respectively, the unknown 3-D rotations and the tomographic projection.

 The standard reconstruction algorithms in cryo-EM are based on EM~\cite{scheres2012relion,punjani2017cryosparc}, aiming to maximize the posterior distribution based on analytical, explicit priors.
-Recently, techniques based on the method of moments were also designed for quick ab initio modeling~\cite{levin20183d,sharon2020method}.
+Recently, techniques based on MoM were also designed for quick ab initio modeling~\cite{levin20183d,sharon2020method}.
 The techniques proposed in this paper can be readily integrated into these schemes, which may lead to improved accuracy and acceleration.
 A similar idea was recently suggested by~\cite{kimanius2021exploiting}, who used the regularization by denoising technique~\cite{RED}, and showed recoveries of moderate resolution with simulated data.

-Current cryo-EM technology cannot be used to reconstruct small molecular structure (below $\sim 40$ kDa): this is one of its main drawbacks, see for example~\cite{henderson1995potential}.
-A recent paper suggested to overcome this barrier using a variation of the method of moments~\cite{bendory2018toward}.
-However, the moment matching problem of~\cite{bendory2018toward} is ill-conditioned, and therefore the resolution of the recovered structures is poor.
-We hope that a version of Algorithm~\ref{proj_MoM}, where the denoiser is replaced with a data-driven projection operator, can be used to increase the resolution of the reconstructions, and thus will allow to elucidate multiple new structures of small biological molecules.
+Current cryo-EM technology cannot be used to reconstruct small molecular structures (below $\sim 40$ kDa): this is one of its main drawbacks~\cite{henderson1995potential}.
+Recent papers suggested overcoming this barrier using variations of the MoM and EM ~\cite{bendory2018toward,kreymer2023stochastic,zabatani2024score}.
+However, as the problem is ill-conditioned, the resolution of the recovered structures is not high enough.
+We hope that modifications of the algorithms suggested in this paper, where the denoiser is replaced with a data-driven projection operator can be used to increase the resolution of the reconstructions and thus will allow elucidating multiple new structures of small biological molecules.